 Start preparing 7 days before the due date:

 - Move the sow to a clean farrowing pen.
-At least 2m × 2.5m.
+At least 2m x 2.5m.
 Scrub the floor with lime (apog) before she enters.

-- Install guard rails — a horizontal bar 20–25 cm from the wall and 25 cm above the floor.
-This prevents crushing, the #1 killer of newborn piglets.
+- Install guard rails with a horizontal bar 20-25 cm from the wall and 25 cm above the floor.
+This prevents crushing, which kills 12-19% of piglets in Philippine backyard operations together with scours.

-- Provide bedding — rice straw or dried banana leaves.
+- Provide bedding like rice straw or dried banana leaves.
 Never bare concrete for farrowing.

 - Reduce feed slightly in the last 2-3 days before expected farrowing.
 A full gut makes delivery harder.